alex-hhh/ActivityLog2/doc/fit-read.md

 See `fit-event-dispatcher%` for all the message types that can be handled.
 For unknown messages, on-other is invoked.
-A familiarity with the FIT file format is usefull when trying to parse FIT files.
+A familiarity with the FIT file format is useful when trying to parse FIT files.